Linaro/website/_posts/current/blog/2020-11-06-accelerating-libcamera-qcam-format-conversion-using-opengl-shaders.md

 ## About the Author

-Show is an engineer within the multimedia working group.
+Show is an engineer within the Multimedia Working Group.
 For further information on this group, click [here](<https://www.linaro.org/engineering/multimedia/)>).